Two UC San Diego Scientists Elected to National Academy of Medicine

 Related Articles

+December 17, 2018 sandiegobiotech Industry News, News Comments Off on UC San Diego Awarded $2 Million to Advance Algae-based Renewable Polymers

+Don and Karen Cohn Give $2.5 Million to UC San Diego Health Neurosurgery Program

-October 7, 2021 sandiegobiotech News, UCSD News Comments Off on UC San Diego Announces Recipients of Chancellor’s and Revelle Medals
+September 3, 2021 sandiegobiotech News, UCSD News Comments Off on Don and Karen Cohn Give $2.5 Million to UC San Diego Health Neurosurgery Program

-Awardees of the Chancellor’s Medal, one of the highest honors given by UC San Diego to recognize exceptional service in support of the campus’s mission, include: Phyllis and Dan Epstein, Hanna and Mark Gleiberman, Gaby and Rich… […]
+After experiencing a medical emergency, Don Cohn is giving back to the department that he credits with saving his life.